lakshman5876/lakshman5876.github.io/android/nss_faqs.md

 Hence Android requires location permissions/location enabling for using these functions.

 #### Widget update rate
 Updating widgets too frequently is not recommended.
-Frequent updating doesnt allow device to sleep and this leads to battery drain.
+Frequent updating doesn't allow device to sleep and this leads to battery drain.
 Also querying the telephony subsystem is resource intensive and may lead to system instability.
 So it is recommended to keep widget update rate at either manual mode or at 15 min interval.